thiagokokada/zit/README.md

 - `5.2`
 - `5.3.1`

-For Git, version `1.7.10` and above should work.
-Probably even older versions should still work, since Zit does not use any advanced Git features.
+For Git, version `1.9.0` and above are supported.

 ## Examples